maimpilly/maimpilly.github.io/src/content/project/02-research-thesis.md

 order: 2
 ---

 In the world of industrial automation and Big Data, everything is based on data.

 You have massive volumes of it, arriving at high speed, in every format imaginable, from files on a network drive (NFS) to objects in cloud storage (S3) and documents in a NoSQL database (MongoDB).
 This is the definition of **heterogeneous data**, and it's a huge challenge.
 The data is isolated, "dumb," and has no shared meaning, making it incredibly difficult to use for tasks like fault diagnosis.

-For this research thesis, I decided to tackle this problem head-on.
-My work, formally titled **"Prototypical Realization and Evaluation of the Data Organizaton and Management for Heterogeneous Data,"** was focused on one question: Could I build a system that unifies these disparate data sources and gives them a shared "brain" to make them intelligently searchable?
+For this research thesis, I focused my research on solving this issue.
+My work, formally titled **"Prototypical Realization and Evaluation of the Data Organizaton and Management for Heterogeneous Data,"** was focused on one question: Could I build a system that unifies these different data sources and gives them a shared "brain" to make them intelligently searchable?

 The work was done at the Institute for Industrial Automation (IAS).